 • Accidental poisoning (20% of deaths), suicide (15%) and liver disease (15%) were the most common underlying causes of death, together accounting for almost half of all deaths across the period.

-• Among people who received treatment for their own alcohol and other drug use and died (just over 15,200 people), around 1 in 2 (49%) deaths were people treated for alcohol only throughout their treatment history (AIHW 2025).
+• Among people who received treatment for their own alcohol and other drug use and died (just over 15,200 people), almost 1 in 2 (49%) deaths were people treated for alcohol only throughout their treatment history (AIHW 2025).

 Where do I go for more information?